 Highways have a multitude of hazards, as anyone who has driven them can attest.
 Construction sites also have many dangers, as the workers can tell.
 Bringing the two dangers together creates an area rife for accidents and injuries.

-Some of the things that keep people safe when driving on the highway is that speeds generally remain constant and there are usually multiple lanes open to create space for cars to maneuver.
+Some of the things that keep people safe when driving on the highway are that speeds generally remain constant and there are usually multiple lanes open to create space for cars to maneuver.
 However, a construction site on the highway can remove both of those elements.

 The law requires vehicles to slow down when approaching and driving through a construction site, hopefully causing drivers and the personnel directing traffic to pay close attention to their surroundings or risk causing an accident.
 The state may close lanes of traffic, forcing vehicles into smaller spaces and congesting the highway.
 Either way, vehicle accidents become more likely when construction sites change a highway’s normal functioning.